-The subjects include who needs to comply, general prohibitions, record keeping, navigating the Commerce Control List (CCL), how to classify items on the CCL, how to determine license requirements, applying license exceptions, and more.
+This compliance training includes the subjects of who needs to comply, general prohibitions, record keeping, navigating the Commerce Control List (CCL), how to classify items on the CCL, how to determine license requirements, applying license exceptions, and more.

 Our expert instructor discusses products, why they are subject to U.S. Export Administration Regulations, and whether an exporter would need an export license.
 This interactive course ensures attendees leave with a working knowledge of the EAR.
 This Export Administration Regulations training will jumpstart your ability to apply the EAR to your products and technology.

-- Determine if you are subject to EAR and answer the question: Who needs to comply?
+- Determine if you are subject to the EAR and answer the question: Who needs to comply?

 - Changes to the EAR